 Fellowships provide law students and recent graduates with additional opportunities to gain valuable work experience.
 Our Center for Professional Development provides support for those interested in pursuing public interest and other fellowship positions both during and after law school.

-Other summer fellowship opportunities exist for students interested in corporate law.
-Under the auspices of the Entrepreneurship and Community Development Clinic, Brandery Fellows receive hands-on experience working with one the top startup small business accelerators in the nation.
-The Eichner Family Foundation Entrepreneurship Fellows Program offers second year students the opportunity for legal and business training at The Continuum Company, a New York real estate development firm led by Bruce Eichner ‘69.
+Every summer a large number of students are also funded by the law school to work in a variety of public interest roles both domestically and internationally.
+Our Summer Public Interest Fellowship Program provides opportunities to receive a stipend in exchange for summer employment in an unpaid public interest law position.
+Other summer fellowship opportunities exist for students interested in business law.
+Under the auspices of our Entrepreneurship and Community Development Clinic, Brandery Fellows receive hands-on experience working with one the top startup small business accelerators in the nation.
+Also, the Eichner Family Foundation Entrepreneurship Fellows Program offers second-year students the opportunity for legal and business training at The Continuum Company, a New York real estate development firm led by Bruce Eichner ‘69.

 Post Graduate Fellowships